173TECH/sayn/docs/tutorials/tutorial_part1.md

 The `tasks` entry contains a map of tasks definitions.
 In this case we're using 2 types of tasks:

 * `python`: lets you define a task written in Python.
 Python tasks are useful to complete your extraction and load layers if you're using an ELT tool or for data science models defined in Python.
 * `autosql`: lets you write a `SELECT` statement while SAYN manages the table or view creation automatically for you.
 Our example has multiple `autosql` tasks which create models based on the logs.

+!!! tip
+    Although this tutorial only has one file in the `tasks` folder, you can separate tasks in multiple files.
+SAYN automatically includes any file from the `tasks` folder with a `.yaml` extension when creating the DAG.
+Each file is considered a [task group](../tasks/task_group.md).

-## `load_data` task
+#### `load_data` task

 In our example project the only python task is `load_data` which creates some synthetic logs and loads them to our database.
 The code can be found in the class `LoadData` in `python/load_data.py`.
-Let's have a look at the main elements of a python task
+Let's have a look at the main elements of a python task:

 !!! example "python/load_data.py"
     ```python